-I remember that humiliation like a million needles stinging my extremely dark brown hands and feet as if it were happening right this instant.
-Everyone in that space, including the coach himself, looking down and laughing at me, the “spic”, and all I wanted to do was crawl under a rock and disappear.
-What’s funny is that at the time I didn’t even know what it meant.
-“A spic?
-What is a spic?”
-It wasn’t until one of the friends that was sitting beside me leaned in closely, as if to shelter me from the trauma that I didn’t even realize I was going through, and asked if I was okay.
-I asked her why, why wouldn’t I be okay?
-Then she gently explained to me – “SPIC”!
-“A spic is a mexican person or what sometimes people refer to as a wetback.
-She just made fun of you for being so dark skinned.”
-And I don’t remember exactly how I finally made it from the gym floor to the bathroom, but do remember staring into the mirror and crying.
-It was on that day, at the tender age of 10, that I began to despise myself and the very skin I lived in, and though I did manage to have a handful of truly good friends (many of whom after almost 40 years I actually consider some of my closest and dearest friends today) and times until my graduation in 1987, that moment bruised me forever.
+I remember the humiliation … a million tiny needles stinging my leather brown hands and feet as if it were happening this instant, while everyone, including the coach, looked down and laughed at me, the “spic”.
+I wanted to crawl under a rock and die.
+The funny thing is, at the time I didn’t even know what it meant.
+“Spic?
+What’s a spic?”
+It wasn’t until one of the friends that was sitting beside me leaned in closely, as if to shelter me from the trauma that I didn’t even realize I was experiencing, and asked if I was okay.
+“Why wouldn’t I be okay?”
+I asked.
+“Well, a spic is a mexican person, or wetback.
+She was making fun of you for being so dark.”

 I don’t remember how I finally made it from the gym floor to the bathroom, but do remember staring into the mirror and crying.
 It was on that day that I began to despise myself and the skin I lived in, and though I did manage to have a handful of truly good friends until graduating high school in 1987 (many of whom after almost 40 years are with me still today), that moment bruised me for decades come.